joshthecomposer/joshthecomposer/README.md

 ## About me:

 My name is Joshua Wise, and I am a musician, sound designer, and software developer based in New York City.
 My current career is actually pretty exciting!
 I write music for various media, and my music as even been on TV!
-However, I fell in love with coding when I dipped my toes in the world of dynamic videogame music using FMOD—a C++-based middleware used for implementing dynamic music and audio.
+However, I fell in love with coding when I dipped my toes in the world of dynamic videogame music using FMOD—a middleware used for implementing dynamic music and audio.

 After awakening my interest in coding, I began toying with Python, JavaScript, and C#.
 But I decided I needed to take my journey a step further, and I decided to hone my skills through a more structured program such as coding bootcamp.
 I setteled with the Full Stack Python course at Coding Dojo, and I've since finished, having learned a great deal about SOLID principles and OOP which have kickstarted my foundation in programming.
 Now my favorite stack is Blazor with ASP.NET WebApi, and I enjoy Tailwind for front-end styling.